 5. Being unaware of your betting options

-Some of the betting options that exist in Roulette, such as Red or Black, 1-18 or 19 – 36, were mentioned previously.
-However, another pitfall that may occur in a game of Roulette is that of not being aware of your betting options, regardless of what variant you are playing.
+Some betting options in Roulette, such as Red or Black, 1-18 or 19 – 36, were mentioned previously.
+However, another pitfall that may occur in a game of Roulette is of not being aware of your betting options, regardless of what variant you are playing.

 Conclusion

-Remember, the more you play, in moderation of course, the better you’re likely to become at it.
+Remember, the more you play, in moderation of course, the better you’ll become at it.